musesum/MuFlo/README.md

 *1980*'s Xerox OPSD contracted us to design a project management system.
 This was the first combination of tree (work breakdown) and graph (activities).
 Also wrote a hypertext system base this tree + graph approach.

-*1990*'s As a Technical Director (TD) at one of the first interactive ad agencies.
-Wrote a dataflow based media script, called Flow.
-Support two person teams, where graphic artist would script interactions, and the TD would add animations in C++.
+*1990*'s As a Technical Director (TD) at one of the first interactive ad agencies, wrote a dataflow based media script, called Flow.
+Flow supporting teams artist and animators, where the artist would script media flow, and the animator would add animation effects in C++.

 *2000*'s Was performing as a VJ with a visual Music synthesizer written in C++ and OpenGL.
 The script was created to patch graphic tablets, MIDI controllers, and a Virtual Puppeteering device, called a Vuppet.